18F/https/certificates/README.md

 Right now, we're just backing up **passphrase-encrypted private keys** in a private S3 bucket.
 Talk to DevOps for bucket access, and if you need to send the passphrase to someone, use [Fugacious](https://fugacio.us) to do it ephemerally.

-This is a **temporary process**, while we work out a more scalable and reasonable key management system.
+This portion is still a **temporary process**, while we work out a more scalable and reasonable key management system.

 Encrypt the key again if needed by running: